VCCE/VCC/docs/UserGuide.md

 available!

 <div style="page-break-after: always;"></div>
+---
 <h2 align="center">Introduction</h2>

 VCC is a move forward in the Color Computer 3 emulation.
 The emulator covers many aspects of the Color Computer 3 hardware.
-The author has tried to keep the "look and feel" of the real machine while maintaining a sense of a newer and better machine.
+The author tried to keep the "look and feel" of the real machine while maintaining a sense of a newer and better machine.
 There may be a few bugs lurking in the remnants of the old C code, but for the most part,